 Hands and Feet Connect the Body and Soul

 Our hands and feet might be the furthest extremities from the core of our body, but they are two of the most important areas to focus on during a massage to promote relaxation and healing throughout the body.
 Using simple kneading strokes and applying pressure on various areas of the hands and feet can help increase the circulatory functionality of the body, increase relaxation and decrease pain in corresponding zones that align with specific areas on the foot and hand.

 As stress levels continue to rise throughout your daily life, finding techniques and strategies to help calm your mind and body is important to your longevity and outlook on life.
-Reflexology is a therapy option that can help to enhance the relaxation benefits of a regular massage while stimulating your body’s natural energy zones and connective properties.
-Give a little more focus to your hands, feet and ears during your next massage therapy session and reap the benefits of a truly therapeutic healing experience.
+Reflexology is a therapy option that can help to enhance the relaxation benefits of a regular massage while stimulating your body's natural energy zones and connective properties.
+Give a little more focus to your hands and feet during your next massage therapy session and reap the benefits of a truly therapeutic healing experience.